 top of page

-Hard to kill plants for travelers
+Hard-to-kill plants for travelers

 Doing all that once a year for a big vacation?
 Not a huge deal.
 But when you're constantly on the go, it's another story, especially when it comes to your green babies.
-There’s nothing worse than coming back from two magical weeks in Tokyo, Japan only to find your home looking like a plant cemetery.
+There’s nothing worse than coming back from two magical weeks in Tokyo, Japan, only to find your home looking like a plant cemetery.
 Brown leaves.
 Crispy soil.
 Guilt.
 Sadness.
 It's not exactly the welcome-home vibe you're going for.

 A potted donkey tail cactus with long, fuzzy green tendrils sits on a mid-modern century concrete tripod stand against a colorful abstract background.
 Travel-friendly low maintenance indoor plants when you move often.
 Hard to kill indoor plants. hard to kill houseplants for travelers.
 Ultimate Guide to Low Maintenance Indoor Plants.
 Plantes d’intérieur faciles à entretenir.
 Plantes d’intérieur pour débutants.
 Read travel blog voyage a nue.

 I have two cacti.
 Equal parts wild and wonderful, this plant looks like it walked off the set of a sci-fi movie.
 My sister once told me, "Ew, can you return it?
 It's creepy!"
 But trust me, it grows on you.
 Those fuzzy tendrils are deceivingly prickly, so be careful!
-But since it’s a cactus, it’s drought-tolerant and thrives with minimal attention.
+Since it’s a cactus, it’s drought-tolerant and thrives with minimal attention.

 Growth rate: slow to medium.
 With direct, bright sunlight, you might get a new tail in the growing season or at least, a growing tail.

-Price: depends on how big you're buying it, they can be over $30 or more.
+Price: depends on how big you're buying it; they can be over $30 or more.
 Most of the tails were about 10 inches when I bought mine, but now, the longest one is double that!

-1. Snow white Opuntia
+2. Snow White Opuntia

 Fuzzy Snow-white opuntia in a black patterned pot on a pedestal.
 Floral mural with greens and oranges in the background.
 Colorful dress partially visible.
 Travel-friendly low maintenance indoor plants when you move often.
 Hard to kill indoor plants. hard to kill houseplants for travelers.
 Ultimate Guide to Low Maintenance Indoor Plants.
 Plantes d’intérieur faciles à entretenir.
 Plantes d’intérieur pour débutants.